Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 What is Betterment Checking and Cash Reserve?

 Think of Betterment Checking and Cash Reserve as the cash management arm of your finances.
-Betterment’s checking account is free.
+Both accounts are fee-free and without management fees.

 While Betterment’s Cash Reserve Account is like a souped up savings account with higher returns than average, akin to a top notch money market.